Construction & Property

 Key timing considerations:

-• Projects already under construction: If you obtain building control approval before the levy commences, you will not pay the levy on that project
+• Projects already under way: If your building control application is made before 1 October 2026, you will not pay the levy on that project

 • Projects in planning: Planning permission does not trigger the levy.
 The levy applies at the building control stage

-• Phased developments: Each phase requiring separate building control approval may be assessed separately.
-Phases approved after commencement will be subject to the levy
+• Phased developments: Each phase requiring a separate building control application may be assessed separately.
+Phases applied for on or after commencement will be subject to the levy

 What happens next